 Expect also to receive career and graduate school guidance.
 Expect to find faculty that keep connected to Franklin College alumni and prospective employers.
 And expect a devoted national alumni network that benefits students by providing contacts in the field that advance student learning and career opportunities.

-If you are interested in economics, business or accounting at Franklin College, schedule a campus visit with our Admissions Department.
+If you are interested in economics, business or accounting at Franklin College, schedule a campus visit with our office of admissions.
 One of the EBA faculty will meet with you.
 If you have a question, feel free to contact us.